Kilio22/SuperBomberTek/README.md

 # SuperBomberTek

-This project is a 2nd year project done at Epitech in C++ language.
+This project is a 2nd end year project done at Epitech in C++ language.
-It consists in creating a Bomberman in a group of 4 to 6 people.
+It consists in creating a Bomberman-like in a group of 4 to 6 people.

 **Group members:**
   - [@Exylar](https://github.com/Exylar)